Lithovit far outperformed other fertilizers – Former Director at COCOBOD reveals

 “Now on the rehabilitation of the farms, my Lord I also observed that within the district, rehabilitation was ongoing and they were all at the stage of land preparation.
 Some of the farms being rehabilitated, my lord, were aged farms that were cut down by the farmers based on the education provided by the technical staff since some were also cocoa swollen shoots virus diseased infected farms that had been cut by the farmers themselves due to a policy shift from where COCOBOD through CHED was cutting the diseased farms for the farmers.

-“My Lord the third category of farms were under preparation as I observed the new establishment.
-Thirdly my Lord I observed farms that applied fertilizers to look at their performances and specifically farms that applied the Lithovit foliar fertilizer.
-My Lord in the regions the farmers were supplied with two types of fertilizers, granular fertilizers, and foliar fertilizer, and the foliar was only Lithovit foliar fertilizer and here the observation I made was that just as a confirmation of what my regional managers had been telling me the farms that had been applied with the Lithovit liquid fertilizer were observed carrying very heavy loads, with emphasis on heavy loads of pods.
-In addition, there were a lot of them developing chanterelles on the cocoa trees.
-My Lord, in addition, a lot of flowers had appeared and opened meaning they had set and were going to produce additional pods on the trees.
-My lord, I want to put on record that these farms, Lithovit liquid fertilizer applied farms, were adjoined to other farms that had been applied with granular fertilizers.
+“My Lord the third category of farms where under preparation as I observed the new establishment.
+Thirdly my Lord I observed farms that applied fertilizers to look at their performances and specifically farms applied with the Lithovit foliar fertilizer.
+My Lord in the regions the farmers were supplied with two types of fertilizers, granular fertilizers and foliar fertilizer, and the foliar was only Lithovit foliar fertilizer and here the observation I made was that just as a confirmation of what my regional managers had been telling me the farms that had been applied with the Lithovit liquid fertilizer were observed carrying very heavy loads, with emphasis on heavy loads of pods.
+In addition, there were a lot of them developing cherelles on the cocoa trees.
+My Lord in addition, a lot of flowers had appeared and opened meaning they had set and were going to produce additional pods on the trees.
+My lord I want to put on record that these farms, Lithovit liquid fertilizer applied farms, where adjoined to other farms that had been applied with granular fertilizers.

-“In Dormaa District, for instance, my Lord the farmer had the cottage in the farm and he had a large tract of the cocoa farm but they were in different ages and therefore he applied different types of fertilizers in the different farms of different ages.
+“In Dormaa District for instance, my Lord the farmer had the cottage in the farm and he had a large tract of cocoa farm but they were in different ages and therefore he applied different types of fertilizers in the different farms of different ages.
 My Lord and the team that visited the farm observed a very marked difference in terms of yields and therefore volumes of pods on the cocoa trees and it was very clear that the farm that had been sprayed with the Lithovit liquid fertilizer had far outperformed the other farms that had been applied with the granular fertilizers.
-So, my Lord, the farmer pleaded with me that I should help him to get the Lithovit for all the different categories of his farms.
-So he told me to, in fact, instruct my technical officers to honor this request because they believed I have authority over the district officers and the technical officers, and the extension agents.
-My Lord, I used the [Dormaa] in particular because the farmer had a cottage that can host us.”
+So my Lord, the farmer pleaded with me that I should help him to get the Lithovit for all the different categories of his farms.
+So he told me to, in fact instruct my technical officers to honour this request because they believed I have authority over the district officers and the technical officers and the extension agents.
+My Lord I used the [Dormaa] in particular because the farmer had a cottage that can host us.”

 The witness stated further, “I want to put on record that the description of the performance of the Lithovit liquid fertilizer that I gave was not peculiar to the Dormaa District alone but it cuts across and was the same in all the five districts that I visited, the praises sang on the efficacy of the Lithovit liquid fertilizer was done in all the districts that I visited by the farmers who were met in their farms.”